-From the Picos de Europa mountains in the north, to the Straits of Gibralter in the south; the plains of the centre to the tourist traps of the Mediterranean, Spain's got a lot to offer.
-It's a big country with a relatively small population, and most of that is concentrated on a few big population centres, so the vast majority of the country is virtually empty.
-There are fantastic roads, stunning scenery, and great food.
-But there are also a few potential problems for the unwary traveller, so here's our guide to the rules and regulations you need to know.
+From the Picos de Europa mountains in the north, to the Straits of Gibraltar in the south; the plains of the centre to the tourist traps of the Mediterranean, Spain's got a lot to offer.
+It's a big country with a relatively small population, and most of that is concentrated on a few big population centres, so the vast majority is virtually empty.
+Fantastic roads, stunning scenery, and great food.
+But there are also a few potential problems for the unwary traveller, so here's our guide to the rules and regulations you need to know…

 Speed limits are similar in Spain to the UK, but you need to be aware of where they apply

+Quite a few changes here from 2021.
 The general limit on normal roads (with no central separation or hard shoulder) out of town is 90km/h (55mph) unless signed otherwise.
-If there's a second lane in one direction (usually a short overtaking lane) that goes up to 100km/h (62mph), and the same applies to roads with a hard shoulder each side.
+If there's a second lane in one direction (usually a short overtaking lane) that goes up to 100km/h (60mph), and the same applies to roads with a hard shoulder each side.
 Motorways are 120km/h (75mph) (although that may be increased to 130km/h (80mph) soon).
-Urban areas (within town/village/city signs) are generally 50km/h (31mph) but might be lower and there are often residential areas that have 20km/h limits (12mph) – as you might imagine, these are widely ignored, not least by the residents themselves.

 Just like any holiday, a trip on a motorcycle – be it in the UK, Europe or beyond – can be ruined by delays, lost documents, illness and more.
 There are plenty of travel insurance options, but you need to make sure you get a policy that includes riding motorcycles, and if it does, that it's for bikes of the engine size you'll be riding (many only cover up to 250cc).
 At its most basic, you should look for insurance that provides cover for the following: